 Personalized Perks & Benefits

-The Middle East Willis Towers Watson 2019 – 2020 Benefit Trends Survey has shown that most efficient organizations consider improving both broader and core benefits to be their top priority.
+The Middle East Willis Towers Watson 2019 – 2020 Benefit Trends Survey has shown that most efficient organisations consider improving both broader and core benefits to be their top priority.
 An increasing number of companies will aim to combine their efforts regarding enhancing employee well-being and offering personalized perks and benefits.

 As a result, the latter will become more well-rounded, targeting workers’ emotional, financial, and social wellness, inclusion, and diversity.
 However, companies will focus on making benefits more meaningful rather than appealing to everyone.